dicerobotics/dev-refs/ref_git.md

 git fetch upstream
 git merge upstream/main
 ```
+Caution: merging upstream/main may raise conflict with your modifications, if any.

 ### 4. Make Changes
 Edit files, add your own code, and create new files as needed.